Said Salih Said Nashir

-Hani Saleh Rashid Abdullah (a.k.a.
-Said Salih Said Nashir) is a citizen of Yemen, held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.
+Said Salih Said Nashir (a.k.a.
+Hani Saleh Rashid Abdullah; born September 29, 1969) is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-His Internment Serial Number is 841.
+His Internment Serial Number was 841.

-American intelligence analysts estimate that Nashir was born in 1974, in Habilain, Yemen.

-As of April 17th, 2022, Hani Saleh Rashid Abdullah has been held at Guantanamo for over 20 years.
+Said Salih Said Nashir was held at Guantanamo for over 20 years.

 Combatant Status Review Tribunal

 Initially the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
 This policy was challenged before the Judicial branch.
 Critics argued that the USA could not evade its obligation to conduct a competent tribunals to determine whether captives are, or are not, entitled to the protections of prisoner of war status.

 Subsequently, the Department of Defense instituted the Combatant Status Review Tribunals.
 The Tribunals, however, were not authorized to determine whether the captives were lawful combatants—rather they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.